n7jti/pico-wsl2/README.md

 Start by opening the Ubuntu command line from Windows Terminal.

-   $ sudo apt install git cmake gcc-arm-none-eabi libnewlib-arm-none-eabi build-essential libstdc++-arm-none-eabi-newlib ninja-build
+   $ sudo apt install git cmake gcc-arm-none-eabi libnewlib-arm-none-eabi build-essential libstdc++-arm-none-eabi-newlib ninja-build gdb-multiarch

 Next we clone the PICO SDK directory.
 The official documentation is quiet about where to put it.
 But I recommend (based on other walk-throughs on this) to put in in ~/pico.
 Once you clone the sub-directory then update the submodules.